Rwanda: Politics and government

 Rwanda is a member of the United Nations, African Union, Francophonie, East African Community, and the Commonwealth of Nations.
 For many years during the Habyarimana regime, the country maintained close ties with France, as well as Belgium, the former colonial power.
 Under the RPF government, however, Rwanda has sought closer ties with neighbouring countries in the East African Community and with the English-speaking world.
 Diplomatic relations with France were suspended in 2006 following the indictment of Rwandan officials by a French judge, and despite their restoration in 2010, as of 2015 relations between the countries remain strained.
 Relations with the Democratic Republic of the Congo were tense following Rwanda's involvement in the First and Second Congo Wars; the Congolese army alleged Rwandan attacks on their troops, while Rwanda blamed the Congolese government for failing to suppress Hutu rebels in North and South Kivu provinces.
 In 2010, the United Nations released a report accusing the Rwandan army of committing wide scale human rights violations and crimes against humanity in the Democratic Republic of the Congo during the First and Second Congo Wars, charges denied by the Rwandan government.
 Relations soured further in 2012, as Kinshasa accused Rwanda of supporting the M23 rebellion, an insurgency in the eastern Congo.
 In 2015 peace had been restored and relations were improving, but by January 2025 renewed Rwandan support for the M23 rebellion caused DR Congo to sever diplomatic relations in the wake of the 2025 Goma offensive.

 Rwanda's relationship with Uganda was also tense for much of the 2000s following a 1999 clash between the two countries' armies as they backed opposing rebel groups in the Second Congo War, but improved significantly in the early 2010s.
 In 2019, relations between the two countries deteriorated, with Rwanda closing its borders with Uganda.

+On 25 January 2025, the Democratic Republic of the Congo broke off diplomatic ties with Rwanda over its alleged support for the M23 rebel group operating in the country.